timothy-debock/geoserver/doc/en/user/source/community/metadata/configuration.rst

 There are 2 main parts in the `yaml <https://yaml.org/>`__:

-    - **attributes:** a list of GUI components that will be renderd in the tab.
-The can be a basic type or a complex type, a complex type is a collection of basic types.
+    - **attributes:** a list of GUI components that will be rendered in the tab.
+They can be a basic type or a complex type, a complex type is a collection of basic types.
     - **types:** a list that defines the fields in each complex type.

-:ref:`community_metadata_uiconfiguration` gives an overview of all suported types and advanced features.
+:ref:`community_metadata_uiconfiguration` gives an overview of all supported types and advanced features.

 Import from Geonetwork mapping